 Getting to Seoul From Gimpo International Airport

 Seoul Subway Line 5 and Line 9 both have links into southern Seoul and Gangnam.
-In 2007, the AREX Commuter Line started operations from the airport to Seoul Station.
+In 2007, the Airport Express (AREX) commuter line started operations from the airport to Seoul Station.
 The trip from the airport to Seoul Station takes about 20 minutes with four stops.